Techtonica/curriculum/onboarding/time-management.md

 **Situation**: Working on a difficult ticket

 **Automatic thoughts**:
-- *"I have to do all of this today.
-I must do it perfectly.
-If I don’t finish, my boss will be mad.
+- "I have to do all of this today."
+- "I must do it perfectly."
+- "If I don’t finish, my boss will be mad."
-If my work isn’t perfect and timely, my boss will be mad and I’ll be fired.
+- "If my work isn’t perfect and timely, my boss will be mad and I’ll be fired."
-"*

 **Feelings and intensity (1-10)**:
 - 8 (Overwhelmed, stressed)